-Once you have identified and hired an independent contractor, ensuring a successful engagement is the next important step.
-Managing an independent worker is significantly different than supervising traditional W-2 employees.
+Once you have identified and engaged an independent contractor, ensuring a successful working relationship is the next important step.
+Managing an independent professional is significantly different than supervising traditional W-2 employees.

 Independent contractors have the freedom to control their hours of work, and the manner in which they accomplish the agreed upon project.
 In fact, a common litmus test to determine whether or not someone can be classified as an independent worker is control.
-While it is important to manage contractors differently, you can still help to ensure they are productive and working towards a mutually successful outcome.
+While it is important to keep these differences in mind when engaging independent contractors, you can still ensure they are working productively towards a mutually successful outcome.

 Traditional W-2 employees have job descriptions that define their responsibilities.
 You can use these responsibilities to set boundaries and provide guidelines for measuring performance.
-When engaging independent contractors, however, the scope of work (SOW) outlines the project or job to be done.
+When engaging independent contractors, however, a scope of work (SOW) or written agreement outlines the project or job to be done.

 The SOW provides a foundation for a good working relationship.
 In addition to defining the project you’d like done, it includes a timeframe and payment terms.
 Before the project starts, work with your independent contractor to develop a clear SOW.
 Include a process for managing changes to the project, budget, and timeline.
-Inevitably, things will veer from the plan and defining a process up front will save you time when road bumps occur.
+Inevitably, things will veer from the plan.
+Defining a process up front will save you time when these bumps occur.